kawaa/Beetest/README.md

 ### Expected output

 Since out input dataset is really small, it is very easy to produce a file with an expected output.
-Please not that Apache Hive uses Ctrl+A (^A) as a default separator for files (columns) in a text format.
+Please note that Apache Hive uses Ctrl+A (^A) as a default separator for files (columns) in a text format.

 	$ cat artist-count/expected
 	Coldplay^A3
 	Oasis^A2

+Note: Using a custom separator (a different than Ctrl+A (^A)), will be supported in the future versions of Beetest.

 ### Test case directory